amandril/resonant-table/README.md

-Resonant Table is a project based on a material study of wood in Clement Zheng's Design Methods class.
+<p>Resonant Table is a project based on a material study of wood in Clement Zheng's Design Methods class.</p>
-Part of the Creative Technologies + Design program at the ATLAS Institute.
+<p>Part of the Creative Technologies + Design program at the ATLAS Institute.</p>

-- transducer-sensor.ino
+<p>transducer-sensor.ino</p>
-Arduino code for mapping analog inputs from piezo discs and outputting tone through a transducer.
+<p>Arduino code for mapping analog inputs from piezo discs and outputting tone through a transducer.</p>